 How we evolved: It was a matter of scalability (bigger crowds, bigger venues, bigger names) versus intimacy (curated company and unique, private locations that would still lure impressive guests).
 We chose intimacy.

 What happened: MMT travels to its first international destination, Napa Valley.
-Less than two months out, inspired by the generous return policy at Zappos, Jayson offered full refunds, plus $1,000 incentives.
+Less than two months out, inspired by the generous return policy at Zappos, Jayson and Kandis offered full refunds, plus $1,000 incentives.
 In the events industry, this is unheard of, but MMT has become more than an event.
 Cancellations weeded out indifference and boosted engagement for the right members, a highly curated group chosen by Jayson—good people who also happen to be good at business.
 Even with the lure of Yountville’s Michelin star restaurants and sprawling vineyards, refunds were risky.
 One person cancelled, begrudgingly, because of scheduling conflict.
 (He would have cancelled anyway).

 What we learned: Attendees were mostly renewals or referrals.
-People came for the content and stayed for the community.
+People came for the content and stayed for the Community.
 We had the right people, and a catalyst for future curation.

 2016 “I don’t know what I’m getting, but I’m going”